carrotsrc/StrangeIO/README.md

 - ALSA for MIDI input
 - [Exo Font](http://www.fontsquirrel.com/fonts/exo/) used in the logo

-These libraries are used in libBuccaneer, but they are important so I'll mention them here as well -
+These libraries are used in libRackscallion, but they are important so I'll mention them here as well -

 - libResample (used in audacity) used for the experimental resampling unit
 - libSndfile over at [MegaNerd](http://www.mega-nerd.com/libsndfile/) which is used for loading flacs.